JuanIrache/a3rDi/README.md

 I might be forgetting something.
 This was a long time ago.
 Feel free to ask.

-Here are some other projects of mine that you might find interesting: http://tailorandwayne.com/coding-projects/
+If you liked this you might like some of my [app prototyping](https://prototyping.barcelona).